roshnibu/roshnibu/README.md

 - 👋 Hi, I’m @roshnibu
-- 🌱 I’m currently learning CS 520
+- 🌱 I’m pursuing MS in computer science, SD
-- 📫 How to reach me roshnik@bu.edu
+- 📫 How to reach me: roshnik@bu.edu

 <!---
 roshnibu/roshnibu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.